Eldelshell/amforeas/jongo-jetty/README.md

-# jongo-jetty
+# amforeas-jetty

-Jetty implementation of Jongo.
+Jetty implementation of Amforeas.

 Runs as a Java application without any dependency... except for Java (JDK) of course